lorikayman/RebisTheory/rebis_theory.md

 As discussed in previous section - it is unknown, what are the conditions which allow for the curse to take affect, transforming its bearer.
 We have a pattern of grieving, which may or may not serve as a catalyst.

 But, exactly here lies the basis of our proposal.
-Lord Vanaduke, and Darkfire Vanaduke have respective similarity to Slag Zombies and Carnavons by the fact of transformed claws - those are the result of the transformation.
+Lord Vanaduke, and Darkfire Lord Vanaduke have respective similarity to Slag Zombies and Carnavons by the fact of transformed claws - those are the result of the transformation.
 And for trojans, their position and role as defenders _twists them in the same thematic manner_ - as they become wardens, but as a fiendish army, invincible from the front, and vulnerable from the back.
 The vulnerability stems from the crystal.
-And for Vanaduke, it is his mask, a symbol for something.
+And for Vanaduke, it is his mask, a symbol for somethings.
 As a king, he carries his scepter, which was linked to the concept of Justice, while twisted by curse and burned by shadow flames: `Only Justice remains, but she too has been twisted by the cursed flames that ravage our kingdom.
 Justice is now the burning scepter of our once great Lord Vanaduke` ([Legion of Almire - Inner Sanctum - Almirian codex](https://wiki.spiralknights.com/Legion_of_Almire/Inner_Sanctum)).

 If we attempt to apply logic behind Almirians' transformation, then crystal of dark matter becomes the manifestation of the curse.
-In case of Lord Vanaduke that manifestation of the curse was his claws and the mask.
+In case of Lord Vanaduke that manifestation of the curse was his claws and the mask, and potentially the general stature.
 The mask seem to have a mind of its own, as it operates throughout the fight by itself.
 It has a small red gem in the forehead, but this is a different topic.
 This mask's eye pattern can be seen all across the Citadel, oven columns of the buildings.

 #### Spiral Wardens and Trojans Similarity: Part 2